meowla/PilotProj/README.md

 # PilotProj
-repository of ideas, programs, texts of the Pilot Proj.
+repository of ideas, programs and texts of the Pilot Proj.
 SCU